3SConsult/PT3S/sphinx_docs/developers.rst

       python -m twine upload dist/*

-7. **Enter API Token When Prompted:** You will be prompted to enter your API Token after running the command in step 6.
+7. **Enter API Token when Prompted:** You will be prompted to enter your API Token after running the command in step 6.
 Simply enter your API token when asked.

 .. note::